-Understanding your business’s online data is a vital part of knowing what digital marketing campaigns are successful or how to improve underperforming campaigns.
+Understanding your business’s online data is a vital part of knowing what digital marketing campaigns are successful and how to improve underperforming campaigns.

-In this blog, we’re going to explain what Google Analytics is, how easy it is to use for your business and some basics of the reporting features.
+In this blog, we’re going to do a deep dive into what Google Analytics is, how easy it is to use for your business and learn some basics of its reporting features.

 What Is Google Analytics?